 Contact Workers Compensation Attorneys

-If you have been injured and you are an entertainer, live performer, or work in the live performance industry, please call the law offices of Scott J. Sternberg & Associates, P.A..
+If you have been injured and you are an entertainer, live performer, or work in the live performance industry, please call the law offices of Sternberg / Forsythe, P.A..
 We have years of experience representing injured workers in the Orlando, Boca Raton and West Palm Beach areas.
 Please call us today at (561) 687-5660 for a free consultation.